a2aaron/rift_rust/state_machine.md

 on SendLie                   -> ThreeWay: SEND_LIE
 on FloodLeadersChanged       -> ThreeWay: update `you_are_flood_repeater` LIE elements based on flood leader election results, PUSH SendLie on MTUMismatch               -> OneWay: no action

+// in multiple neighbors wait
+on HoldtimeExpired              -> MultipleNeighborsWait: no action on LieRcvd                      -> MultipleNeighborsWait: no action on NeighborDroppedReflection    -> MultipleNeighborsWait: no action on MTUMismatch                  -> MultipleNeighborsWait: no action on NeighborChangedBFDCapability -> MultipleNeighborsWait: no action on LevelChanged                 -> OneWay: update level with event value on SendLie                      -> MultipleNeighborsWait: no action on UpdateZTPOffer               -> MultipleNeighborsWait: send offer to ZTP FSM on MultipleNeighborsDone        -> OneWay: no action on HATChanged                   -> MultipleNeighborsWait: store HAT on NeighborChangedAddress       -> MultipleNeighborsWait: no action on HALSChanged                  -> MultipleNeighborsWait: store HALS on HALChanged                   -> MultipleNeighborsWait: store new HAL on MultipleNeighbors            -> MultipleNeighborsWait: start multiple neighbors timer with interval `multiple_neighbors_lie_holdtime_multipler` * `default_lie_holdtime` on FloodLeadersChanged          -> MultipleNeighborsWait: update `you_are_flood_repeater` LIE elements based on flood leader election results on ValidReflection              -> MultipleNeighborsWait: no action on TimerTick                    -> MultipleNeighborsWait: check MultipleNeighbors timer, if timer expired PUSH MultipleNeighborsDone on UnacceptableHeader           -> MultipleNeighborsWait: no action

+// other
+on Entry into OneWay: CLEANUP